shaul-yermol/tcp-message-server/README.md

 `Server -p [port number] `
 You can specify maximum timeout the server should work:
 `Server -p [port number] -t [time in seconds]`
-2. Run multiple clients from terminal using this command:
+2. Run one (or more) clients from a terminal using this command:
 `nc localhost [port number]`
 3. Type messages in the `nc` prompt, `enter` key (i.e. `\n`) can be used to finish a message.
 4. You can terminate the server and clients at any time using `Ctrl + C ` keys combination or wait for the server to finish working after the specifyed timeout (`-t` flag)